Print Impressions’ Top 100?

 In the past fifteen years, Rex 3 has become a full-service operation solving all kinds of mailing and distribution problems for some of the largest brands, too.
 We’ve embraced technology well before companies were turning to SaaS (Software-as-a-Service) back in late 2008.
-Now we’re doing really excited things for our clients, positioning our company as one that improves workflows, integrates into complex business models, and creates new products using our printing experience.
+Now we’re doing really exciting things for our clients, positioning our company as one that improves workflows, integrates into complex business models, and creates new products using our printing experience.

 For example, our software improves prepress operations, digital asset management, as well as inventory and pick and pack services for better collateral management.
 This allows some of the world’s largest brands to do more with their resources, while being lean and efficient with the way they manage their marketing and corporate communications.

 - Rex 3 adds a 5th Polar cutting system;